OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-30-final-project-review.md

 and in the project as a whole.

-After the presentations and in-depth discussions, the feedback from the reviewers was enthusiastic, with comments such as «done extremely good job» or «heroic management», and strong encouragements to keep applying and shooting for the moon.
+After the presentations and in-depth discussions, the feedback from the reviewers was enthusiastic, with comments such as «you have done an extremely good job» or «heroic management», and strong encouragements to keep applying and shooting for the moon.
 As in previous reviews, we highlighted that OpenDreamKit's work was but the tip of the iceberg;